 |Peak Mass flow||0.52 lb/s||0.52 lb/s|

 The next simulation is with all six inlets active while using the same Motordyne Long Tube headers.
 Same as before the simulation was run through three full cycles, or six revolutions.
 The sinusoidal mass flow through each header is shown in Figure 17, the velocity in Figure 18, the dynamic pressure in Figure 19 and the static pressure in Figure 20.
 A second static pressure plot is shown in Figure 21 that includes both left and right-hand sides, however with all six lines it becomes hard to differentiate.
 Looking at Figure 20, the maximum pressure the peaks experience is slightly higher by 2 psi than in the previous simulation with only one cylinder active (Figure 16), which agrees with the higher total mass flow throughout the system and lowest troughs in static pressure are also lower by about 2 psi.
 The dynamic pressure and velocity peaks are slightly lower than the single active cylinder simulation, indicating a greater amount of energy was put into static pressure rather than movement.
 The sharp transition bump in static pressure that happens right before cylinder 5 opens near 0.03 seconds is slightly smaller now that all cylinders are active, since the trough lowest point before this pulse was at 0.028 seconds with only one cylinder active but now is at 0.029 seconds, due to cylinder 1 firing.
 This timing is due to the velocity difference: the faster gases in the simulation with only one cylinder active reached the next cylinder quicker than this current simulation.
 The smaller this bump is the better, since it indicates how closely aligned the lengths of the long tube headers are to optimal, ideally the valve would open closer to the lowest trough of the static pressure, maximizing the utility of this low pressure time period.
-In future designs this means that the long tube headers should be shorter in length and if they are to be optimized for a lower rpm, even shorter still.

 The third transient simulation switches to the stock headers with Motordyne Test Pipes and a Motordyne Shockwave exhaust, so as to only change the headers themselves.
 The stock catalytic converters were removed due to the difficulty of modeling this porous area accurately.
 The graph of mass flow is shown in Figure 22, the velocity in Figure 23, the dynamic pressure in Figure 24 and the static pressure is shown in Figure 25.
 The maximum peak pressures were lower than the long tube headers by about 4 psi, instead the dynamic pressure and velocity peaks are much higher on these stock headers.
 The smaller tubing in these stock headers forces the exhaust gases to move faster thus having much greater dynamic pressure instead of static pressure.
 The time delay that it took one cylinder to experience the pressure of another cylinder was lower down to approximately 0.001 seconds, since the path length the air would have to travel is much shorter than on the long tube headers.
 Thus, the stock headers had their peak static pressure in the active cylinder also was the nearly the same time as the peak pressure in the closed cylinders.
 The shape of the pressure curves varied greatly from cylinder to cylinder, since, as shown in the first stead state simulation, the geometry of these stock headers creates a less uniform pressure.
 Cylinder 1 has the smallest static pressure drop as shown from the steady state simulations, therefore it has the highest velocity.
 However, this pattern does not show up in the static pressure in Figure 25: cylinder 1 had the highest pressure followed by cylinder 5 then cylinder 3.
 If we instead look two revolutions back in Figure 26 at time 0.12 seconds the peak of cylinder one is the lowest, where we might expect it to be, so the peak at 0.025 seconds might be an outlier caused by an interaction of previous pressure waves.